 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Betws-Y-Coed. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.

-Figure 15 - Regional mean (blue lines) Site mean (grey lines) SARS-CoV-2 gc/day per 100k
+gure 15 - Regional mean (blue lines) Site mean (grey lines SARS-CoV-2 gc/day per 100k